KislyjKisel/Raylib.lean/README.md

     files matching these paths will be added to `emcc` arguments.
   * `webShell`: passed to `emcc` as a `--shell-file`, defaults to raylib's `minshell.html`.
   * `wasmToolchain`: path to downloaded and unpacked `lean-$LEAN_VERSION-linux_wasm32`.
+* `disableMacosLinkArgs`: do not add macos specific link arguments to examples.

 There are also [options to customize raylib build](options.md).